rtrussell/BBCSDL/README.md

     syntax u

+#### Sound

+By default the console build implements sound output using Pulse Width Modulation (PWM).

+If the board definitioun used for the make specifies PICO_AUDIO_PWM_L_PIN and PICO_AUDIO_PWM_R_PIN then nominally identical (mono) signals will be output on these two pins.
+If these are not specified (which they are not for a default Pico build) then the PWM output will be on pin 2.

+To disable sound (and thereby free one or two GPIO pins) specify SOUND=N with the make command.

 #### Serial Input and Output

 The two Pico inbuilt serial devices appear in the filesystem as /dev/uart0 and /dev/uart1.